Nir Oz attack: Aftermath

 A large percentage of the kibbutz residents were killed, wounded, or abducted.
 An account by veteran war correspondent Itai Anghel reported that "around a quarter of the people of Nir Oz were assassinated, kidnapped, or injured in a very severe way.
 Those who survived have no place to come back to."
 The destruction was extensive: militants and looters entered all but six homes in the community.

-Survivors of the attack were evacuated by the Israeli government into hotels in Eilat shortly after the 7 October attack, however some have returned to the kibbutz.
+Survivors of the attack were evacuated by the Israeli government into hotels in Eilat shortly after 7 October attack, however some have returned to the kibbutz.
 A deceased families grandmother approached Defense Minister Yoav Gallant, during a chance meeting at the kibbutz after the attack, told Gallant that the corrupt government had failed the residents of the kibbutz due to a lack of warning for civilians.

 In February 2024 Argentine President Javier Milei and Israeli President Isaac Herzog, toured the kibbutz during Milei's bilateral visit to Israel.
 At the kibbutz Milei reflected on the Argentine-Israeli Bibas family still held hostage and the met with the parents of Argentine-Israeli hostages still held.

 Those who still reside in or visited the kibbutz have tied yellow ribbons on trees and marked the mailboxes inside the dining hall with colored stickers to show a residents status; red for deceased, black for hostages, and blue for released individuals.
 Posters from the Kidnapped from Israel campaign are posted on the homes of hostages.